 While an insurance claim based on your own personal injury protection (PIP) insurance policy is always possible, it may not always cover all of your accident-related expenses and losses.
 In some cases, Florida injury law allows accident victims to hold the at-fault motorist or another liable party financially accountable for their losses.
 This may be possible by:

 - Filing a claim based on the motorist’s auto liability insurance policy; or

 - Filing a personal injury lawsuit against the motorist and taking the case to trial

-Our car accident attorneys in Miami know how to navigate both of these processes, providing evidence the at-fault motorist acted negligently and is liable, and proving the value of your case.
+Our car accident lawyers in Miami, FL, know how to navigate both of these processes, providing evidence the at-fault motorist acted negligently and is liable, and proving the value of your case.
 We may be able to reach a settlement without ever taking your case to court, but we will not hesitate if the need arises.

-When you trust a Miami car accident attorney from the Law Offices of Anidjar & Levine with your motor vehicle accident case, we will go the extra mile to ensure you get the legal representation you need and deserve.
+When you trust a car accident lawyer in Miami from the Law Offices of Anidjar & Levine with your motor vehicle accident case, we will go the extra mile to ensure you get the legal representation you need.
 We provide responsive legal care to every client.
 This includes:

 - Protecting your legal right to pursue compensation

 - Communicating with you regularly about your case

 - Working with experts when necessary to prove fault as well as your losses

 With our team on your side, you worry about getting better.
 We take care of everything else.
 We will fight to build a case and pursue the compensation you need, whether that means filing your PIP claim, negotiating a just settlement with the at-fault driver’s auto liability insurance provider, or representing you to the judge and jury at a civil trial.